Do you know where to start with organizing and planning high school lit circles?

 - Students are invested in reading.

 These benefits arise from other literacy efforts, sure.
-Some students really enjoy lit circles, so I am continuing to implement them.
 I still use whole class novels as well as independent reading in class.

-Additionally, I share the benefits of lit circles with students.
-High school students always ask WHY, which I don’t mind.
-I am happy to explain the benefits of lit circles with my teens.
+Additionally, I share the benefits of lit circles with students when introducing the process.
+High school students always ask WHY, which shows they are thinking.
+Explain the benefits of reading and sharing this way.

 Possible high school lit circles:

 When I add lit circles to a class, I create a theme or choose a genre.
 I frequently shop for inexpensive books, and lit circles provide me an opportunity to “sell” those books to students.
-Plus, I work with other ELA teachers and my librarian.
-When I think of books for whatever topic or genre, I consider:
+Plus, other ELA teachers and librarians are indespinsible.

-- What this specific group of students enjoy.
+- What a specific group of students enjoy.

 - What activities will work well.
 (Research?
 One pagers?
 Student built literary analysis?
 Book-to-move posters?)

-- How I am implementing a variety of experiences, people, and authors.
+- How to implement a variety of experiences, people, and authors.

 To All the Boys I’ve Loved Before